CambridgeNuclear/SCONE/docs/Input Manual.rst

 * chi (*optional*): vector of size N with the material-wise fission spectrum.
 The order of the elements corresponds to groups from fast (group 1) to thermal (group N).
   Must be included only if the materials is fissile
+* kappa (*optional*): vector of size N with the material-wise energy release per fission in MeV.
+The order of the elements corresponds to groups from fast (group 1) to thermal (group N).
+Can be included only if the materials is fissile.
+If not included, kappa is assumed to be 202.27 MeV.
 * P0: P0 scattering matrix, of size NxN.
 In the case of a 3x3 matrix, the elements are ordered as: ::